ropensci-archive/roweb2/content/technotes/2019-09-06-ucscxenatools-surv.md

 #### Download *KRAS* gene expression

-To download gene expression data, we need select the right dataset firstly.
+To download gene expression data, first we need to select the right dataset.

 ```
 ge = luad_cohort %>%